Registered Nurse RN

 Normal Potassium Level 3.5-5.1 (2.5 or less is very dangerous)

-Most of the body’s potassium is found in the intracellular part of the cell compared to the extracellular which is where sodium is mainly found.
+Most of the body’s potassium is found in the intracellular part of the cell (inside of the cell) compared to the extracellular (outside of the cell), which is where sodium is mainly found.
+Therefore, potassium helps control the fluid inside the cell, while sodium helps control the fluids outside the cells.
+Therefore, if there is an imbalance of these electrolytes, fluid inside and outside the cell can become imbalanced.
 Blood tests measure potassium levels via the outside of the cell (extracellular fluid).

 Causes of Hypokalemia